Cost avoidance sets the tone for growth

 RSM's approach: Partners in progress

-Enter Rob Broline, RSM LLP consultant, to help in this effort.
-Broline and his team were hired by UCF in 2011 to provide construction audit consulting services.
+Enter RSM to help in this effort.
+The RSM team was hired by UCF in 2011 to provide construction audit consulting services.
 The team poured over existing construction contracts and identified cost-savings opportunities, proposed modifications and reviewed proposals and contractor fees.

-"We helped UCF prioritize what was important to them and provided guidance on how to negotiate better costs for future projects," Broline said.
+"We helped UCF prioritize what was important to them and provided guidance on how to negotiate better costs for future projects," David Luker, RSM risk advisory consultant said.
 "UCF has such an admirable growth strategy.
 It was important to us, as well, to strengthen their efforts."

 "We asked RSM to look outside the box when completing their construction audit, and we got great results from them in potential and real cost savings," Kernek said.
 "There were some lessons learned, too, in understanding change orders and fees.